Advanced Search

 1. For Primary BM Units which have both a Production and Consumption capability, the WDCALF/NWDCALF value is determined from the ratio of the average net metered volume in MWh over the BSC Season, divided by the maximum generation in that season (for Production Units) or the maximum demand in that season (in the case of Consumption Units).
 This would yield a negative WDCALF/NWDCALF value where the Primary BM Unit is a net consumer but is assigned Production status or a net producer but is assigned Consumption status.

 2. New Production Primary BM Units based upon Onshore or Offshore Wind technology will be allocated a generic WDCALF/NWDCALF value for the first twelve months, as will Primary BM Units of this type migrating from SMRS to CMRS.
-This generic value has been calculated from historical performance data published on the Department for Business, Energy & Industrial Strategy website.
+This generic value has been calculated from historical performance data published on the Department for Energy Security & Net Zero website.
 The value is currently set to 0.2900 and has been rounded to 2.d.p.
 Further changes to this generic value will only be made by the ISG or the Panel.
 After twelve months a WDCALF/NWDCALF value will be assigned based upon historical performance for the equivalent BSC Season of the preceding year, in accordance with paragraph 4.3 above.

 3. New Production Primary BM Units based upon Biofuel technology will be allocated a generic WDCALF/NWDCALF value for the first twelve months, as will Primary BM Units of this type migrating from SMRS to CMRS.
-This generic value has been calculated from historical performance data published on the Department for Business, Energy & Industrial Strategy website and is currently set to 0.6230.
+This generic value has been calculated from historical performance data published on the Department for Energy Security & Net Zero website and is currently set to 0.6230.
 Further changes to this generic value will only be made by the ISG or the Panel.
 After twelve months a CALF value will be assigned based upon historical performance for the equivalent BSC Season of the preceding year, in accordance with paragraph 4.3 above.

 4. Production Primary BM Units based upon Pumped Storage technology migrating from SMRS to CMRS will be assigned a generic WDCALF/NWDCALF value until three months metered data is available.
 The generic WDCALF/NWDCALF value is based upon the historical average WDCALF/NWDCALF of existing Pumped Storage Primary BM Units in CMRS.
 This value is currently set to -0.0378.
 Further changes to this generic value will only be made by the ISG or the Panel.
 After three months metered data becomes available, the WDCALF/NWDCALF value for the next BSC Season will be calculated from metered data for the previous three months.
 After twelve months the WDCALF/NWDCALF value will be calculated from the net metered Production of the Primary BM Unit in the equivalent BSC Season of the preceding year, in accordance with paragraph 8.2.